mighty-gerbils/gerbil/README.md

 # Gerbil Scheme

-Gerbil is a new dialect of Scheme, designed around a multiresolution macro system.
+Gerbil is an opinionated dialect of Scheme with a state of the art macro and module system on the Gambit runtime.

 The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.